Colosen/C-programs/README.md

 # C-programs
-C programs I made involving small amounts of code.
+C programs I made as solutions to some problems.